ekc395/leetcode-daily/README.md

 1. **Incomplete review** — a problem due today (or earlier) with no attempt logged today.
 Blocks everything else until rated.
 2. **SR due** — the earliest scheduled problem with `next_review_at <= today`.
-3. **New problem** — picks from the unseeded LeetCode bank, matching your weakest tag at an adaptive difficulty, and creates a schedule row due today.
+3. **New problem** — picks an unseeded problem from the [Neetcode 150](https://leetcode.com/problem-list/plakya4j/), matching your weakest tag at an adaptive difficulty, and creates a schedule row due today.
 4. **Nothing** — you're ahead of schedule.

 Missing a day has no penalty.
 The same problem reappears the next day.